Why Visit Turkey – 21 Reasons We Love Türkiye

 My country also offers an array of adventurous activities if you’re looking for some adrenaline during your trip to Turkey.
 While everyone knows about the hot air balloon ride in Cappadocia, there are even more reasons to visit Turkey for adventure travel.

 For instance, did you know that Turkey has one of the highest paragliding take-off sites in the world?
-Babadag Mountain, near Fethiye, offers paragliding off of a thrilling 1960 meters above sea level!
+Babadag Mountain, near Fethiye, offers paragliding off a thrilling 1960 meters above sea level!

 Beyond that, you can take a balloon ride over the famous Ephesus site for a very unique perspective of this ancient city.
 Water lovers will enjoy scuba diving at night in Bodrum, where you can dive into the Graveyard of Ships.
 Or, the holiday-classic activity, white water rafting, but in the extreme rapids of the Köprülü Canyon near Antalya.